karolsw3/Sudoku/api/doc/sudoku.md

 Au première, get the skeleton board with of your preferred difficulty by specifying `?difficulty=<diff>`, where `diff` is within [`difficulty`'s domain](#scoring-formula).

-Thereafter, submit the solved board as seen below.
+Thereafter, submit the solved board as a form as seen below and get the rating.

 ### Board message